Hong Kong Film Award for Best New Director

-The Hong Kong Film Award for Best New Director is an annual Hong Kong industry award presented to a director who is considered the best of the year.
+The Hong Kong Film Award for Best New Director (香港電影金像獎新晉導演) is an annual Hong Kong industry award presented to a director for a debut or sophomore feature film.

 History

-In 2002 the new category of Outstanding Young Director was created as a way to recognise up-and-coming directors, the first award was presented to Stephen Chow for his 2001 film Shaolin Soccer.
-Two years later at the 23rd Hong Kong Film Awards the award was renamed Best New Director and continues to be presented.
+In 2002, the new category of Outstanding Young Director was introduced to recognize up-and-coming directors, with the inaugural award presented to Stephen Chow for his 2001 film Shaolin Soccer.
+Two years later, at the 23rd Hong Kong Film Awards, the category was renamed Best New Director and has been awarded annually ever since.